lieff/minimp3/README.md

 ## Seeking

 You can seek to any byte in the stream and call ``mp3dec_decode_frame``; this will work in almost all cases, but is not completely guaranteed.
+Probablility of sync procedure failure lowers when MAX_FRAME_SYNC_MATCHES value grows.
+Default MAX_FRAME_SYNC_MATCHES=10 and probablility of sync failure should be very low.
 If granule data is accidentally detected as a valid MP3 header, short audio artefacting is possible.

+High-level mp3dec_ex_seek function supports precise seek to sample (MP3D_SEEK_TO_SAMPLE) using index and binary search.

+## Track length detect

 If the file is known to be cbr, then all frames have equal size and lack ID3 tags, which allows us to decode the first frame and calculate all frame positions as ``frame_bytes * N``.
 However, because of padding, frames can differ in size even in this case.

+In general case whole stream scan is needed to calculate it's length.
+Scan can be omitted if vbr tag is present (added by encoders like lame and ffmpeg), which contains length info.
+High-level functions automatically use the vbr tag if present.

 ## High-level API

-If you need only decode file/buffer, you can use optional high-level API.
+If you need only decode file/buffer or use precise seek, you can use optional high-level API.
 Just ``#include`` ``minimp3_ex.h`` instead and use following additional functions:

 ```c